A Raspberry Pi build inside a Keytar case, hence the name πTar (pronounced pie-tar).

 Let’s start with the premise:

-Cyberpunk is often very heavily 80s themed.
+The cyberpunk genre is often very heavily 80s themed.

 While viewing and reading about Cyberpunk 2077 when a trailer came out in 2019, someone mentioned the concept of “rockers” as a class in the pen and paper RPG.

 Then I realized I could probably build one.
+Functional as a portable computer, anyway; I’m not gonna be conducting illicit activities.

 I do like my electronics, and I have a 3D printer and modelling software for custom components, so, why the hell not?

-I knew I’d start with a raspberry pi as the computer in it, and searched to find an appropriate keytar to gut and convert into a cyberdeck.
+I knew I’d start with a Raspberry Pi as the computer in it, and searched to find an appropriate keytar to gut and convert into a cyberdeck.
 Eventually I found a Rock Band 3 keytar controller at a thrift store, which seemed the perfect portable size.

 You can find the related blog posts logging my progress here: